Matematikoi/mobile-phones/README.md

 This will train all 7 models and pick the best one to store.

 When using the pickle make sure to import the `train_models.py` file to access all the methods of the `CellPhoneModel`.
+An example of reading the pickle file is provided in the notebook `read_pickle.py`

 Authors: Iyoha Peace Osamuyi and  Gabriel Octavio Lozano Pinzón